 We were very impressed with the modern bathroom too, which came complete with a rainforest shower.
 In fact, everything about the room looked and felt brand new and for what we paid, it was a real bargain.
 We were never in any danger of losing our room key either, as it was attached to a huge cork!

-For starters, I can particularly recommend the Basil, Tomato and Mozzarella Arancini (£6.95), while the burgers are great (from £11.95) and the cheeseboard (£8.95) makes for a knockout dessert – if you still have room, that is!
+For starters, I can particularly recommend the Basil, Tomato and Mozzarella Arancini (£6.95), while the burgers are great (from £11.95).
+The cheeseboard (£8.95) also makes for a knockout dessert – if you still have room, that is!
 The Oyster Smack Inn is also renowned for its Sunday lunches and holds regular evenings where you can bring your own wine to help keep costs down.

-ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
-No, but you’re sure to encounter some other canine visitors who have popped in for a pint or a bite to eat with their owners.
+No, but you’re sure to encounter other canine visitors who have popped in for a pint with their owners.

-WHERE’S GOOD FOR WALKIES?
 Riverside Park is just across the road from the pub and is a great place to let off some steam.
-This large open space leads up to the River Crouch and a stroll along the quayside, past houseboats, pubs and quirky cafes, is lovely at any time of year.
+This large open space leads up to the River Crouch and a stroll along the quayside is lovely at any time of year.
 Often, you’ll have it all to yourself.

-From Easter until the end of September, you can take the Burnham Ferry over to Wallasea Island – an RSPB reserve that is home to newly-created saltmarsh, mudflats and lagoons.
-Dogs on leads are welcome to explore and as well as the rich variety of birdlife here, it’s not unusual to spot a seal or two.
-The ferry is an “on-demand” service that runs six days a week – adult fares are £4, while it’s £2 for dogs.
+From Easter until the end of September, you can take the Burnham Ferry over to the RSPB reserve on Wallasea Island.
+Dogs on leads are welcome and as well as the rich variety of birdlife, it’s not unusual to spot seals.
+The “on-demand” ferry service runs six days a week – adult fares are £4, while it’s £2 for dogs.

 For a longer walk, head for the sea wall, which hugs the marshland that surrounds Burnham.
 The 75-mile Saltmarsh Coast Trail allows you to see rural Essex at its best but for a good leg-stretch, go out past the Rice & Cole boatyard and just keep going until you’ve had enough – you can walk for miles in either direction.

-GET ON THE DOG AND BONE: Rooms at The Oyster Smack Inn start from £60.
+Rooms start from £60.
 If you book direct, you can enjoy a free continental breakfast, which otherwise costs £4.95 per person.
 Cooked breakfasts are only available at weekends and will set you back extra.
 For more information or to book, call 01621 782141 or visit the official website.